psicomante/drupal-print/README.txt

     For each content type it is possible to enable or disable the PF link via the "Show printer-friendly version link" checkbox. (default: enabled)

-  Administer > Content management > Comments > Settings (admin/content/comment/settings)
-    It is possible to enabled or disable the PF link in individual comments via the "Show printer-friendly version link in individual comments" checkbox. (default: disabled)
+    It is also possible to enable or disable the PF link in individual comments via the "Show printer-friendly version link in individual comments" checkbox. (default: disabled)

   Administer > Site configuration > Printer-friendly (admin/settings/print)
     This is where all the module-specific configuration options can be set.

-- To modify the template of printer friendly pages, simply edit the print.tpl.php or the print.css files found in this directory.
+- To modify the template of printer friendly pages, simply edit the print.tpl.php or the css/print.css files.

 - It is possible to set per-content-type and/or theme-specific templates which are searched for in the following order:
-   1. print.node-__type__.tpl.php in the theme directory
+   1. print_[format].node-[type].tpl.php in the theme directory
-   2. print.node-__type__.tpl.php in the module directory
+   2. print_[format].node-[type].tpl.php in the module directory
+   3. print_[format].tpl.php in the theme directory
+   4. print_[format].tpl.php in the module directory
+   5. print.node-[type].tpl.php in the theme directory
+   6. print.node-[type].tpl.php in the module directory
-   3. print.tpl.php in the theme directory
+   7. print.tpl.php in the theme directory
-   4. print.tpl.php in the module directory (supplied by the module)
+   8. print.tpl.php in the module directory (supplied by the module)

 API
 ---